lam-2014/flix/README.md

 - a relationship belongs to a follower and a followed user: update the Relationship model

 3) Add the presence validation on the two attributes of the Relationship model

+4) Update the User model to include Followed User properties

+- a user has many followed user, through the relationships table
+- define some useful methods (is the current user following a given user? follow and unfollow a user)